vzool/docs/app/contributor-guide/install-dev.md

 The application is built with [Vue.js](https://vuejs.org) and heavily relies on [Node.js](https://nodejs.org) to be bundled / transpiled to browser-usable code.
 In order to work on Directus, you need [Node.js](https://nodejs.org) v8.11.3 or higher (preferably v10.6+).

-The application sourcecode is being hosted in the [directus/app](https://github.com/directus/app) repo on GitHub.
+The application source code is being hosted in the [directus/app](https://github.com/directus/app) repo on GitHub.

 ### Steps